daeric/terraform-howtodemoright/README.md

 # tech-exercise

 This code is designed to deploy
+- Deploy VM1 on-prem in our Nutanix cluster
-- A Windows 2019 VM on a Nutanix AHV cluster in an on-prem datacenter
+- Deploy a VPC in AWS
-- As EC2 instance in AWS, in the default VPC
+- Deploy VM2 in AWS attached to the newly created VPC
-- Create a S2S VPN connection between the default VPC and the on-prem datacenter
+- Create a S2S VPN connection between the VPC and on-prem